st0rmw1ndz/explicitag-py/README.md

 > MP4 rating tagger based on lyrics

-> **Note**
->
-> This is only meant for MP4 (AAC/M4A) files, as they only have the tag that this program writes to.
-It's meant for iTunes to read it, and nothing else.
+This marks MP4 (AAC/M4A) files as explicit or not based on their lyrics.
+This is only meant for iTunes to read, nothing else will be supported.
+For the best experience, tag your whole library with lyrics.

 ## Installation